digipolisantwerp/location-picker_service_nodejs/README.md

 ## Service Specification

-The service implements the following protocol:
+The service implements the following first protocol:

 - GET /path/to/endpoint?search=...&types=...
 - search = the text that the user typed on which to match
 - types = types to query for
   - Possible types are `street` (street names), `number` (address excluding bus) and `poi` (point of interest)- Comma-separated, default value is `street,number,poi`
 - result = JSON-encoded array of [LocationItem](src/types.ts) objects

+The service implements the following second protocol:

 - GET /path/to/endpoint?lat=...&lng=...
 - lat = latitude of the location